NLESC-JCER/cpp2wasm/README.md

 ### Long running task with worker threads

 The web service we made in the prevous chapter will block any other requests while the algorithm solving is running.
 This is due to the inner workings of Node.js.
 Node.js uses a single threaded event loop, so while an event is being handled Node.js is busy.
 Node.js uses callbacks and promises to handle long IO tasks efficiently.

 To use the CPU in parallel Node.js has [worker threads](https://nodejs.org/dist/latest-v12.x/docs/api/worker_threads.html).
 We don't want to start a new thread each time a request is recieved to perform the calculation, we want to use a pool of waiting threads.
 So each request will be computed by a thread from the pool.
 Node.js gives use the low level primitives to create a thread.
-A thread pool is explained in the [Node.js documentation](https://nodejs.org/docs/latest-v12.x/api/async_hooks.html#async_hooks_using_asyncresource_for_a_worker_thread_pool), we could implement it here or use an existing package.
+A thread pool implementation is explained in the [Node.js documentation](https://nodejs.org/docs/latest-v12.x/api/async_hooks.html#async_hooks_using_asyncresource_for_a_worker_thread_pool), we could copy it here or use an existing package.
-On [npmjs](https://www.npmjs.com/search?q=worker%20thread%20pool) I found the [node-worker-threads-pool](https://www.npmjs.com/package/node-worker-threads-pool) package which is relativly similar to the version in the Node.js documentation, which is active and has a good number of downloads compared to the other search results.
+On [npmjs](https://www.npmjs.com/search?q=worker%20thread%20pool) I found the [node-worker-threads-pool](https://www.npmjs.com/package/node-worker-threads-pool) package which is relativly similar to the version in the Node.js documentation, it is active and has a good number of stars/downloads compared to the other search results.

 Let's use [node-worker-threads-pool](https://www.npmjs.com/package/node-worker-threads-pool) for our thread pool.